+1. Coordination of individual traffic control plans for the Project and nearby projects.

-305 4.
-Environmental Consequences 4.16 Impacts on Transportation and Public Access - Off Highway Vehicle Resources 2.
-Coordination between the contractor and Riverside County in developing circulation and detour plans that include safety features (e.g., signage and flaggers).
+2. Coordination between the contractor and Riverside County in developing circulation and detour plans that include safety features (e.g., signage and flaggers).
 The circulation and detour plans shall address:

 a.
 Full and partial roadways closures;

 b.
 Circulation and detour plans to include the use of signage and flagging to guide vehicles through and/or around the construction zone, as well as any temporary traffic control devices;

 c.
 Bicycle detour plans, where applicable;

 d.
 Parking along arterial and local roadways; and

 e.
 Haul routes for construction trucks and staging areas for instances when multiple trucks arrive at the work sites.

 3. Protocols for updating the transportation management plan to account for delays or changes in the schedules of individual projects.

 4.16.5 Residual Impacts after Mitigation Measures were Implemented

 Public Access There would be no residual impacts related to public access.

-Transportation Level of service within the vicinity of the PSEGS would operate under acceptable conditions (LOS A) during project construction.
-4.16.6 Unavoidable Adverse Impacts Public Access Navigable washes and OHV routes would be transected by the PSEGS which would result in closure to OHV users.
-Transportation There would be no unavoidable adverse impacts related to transportation.
-Palen Solar Electric Generating System Draft SEIS 4.16-10 July 2013
+Transportation Level of service within the vicinity of the PSEGS would operate under acceptable conditions (Level of Service A) during project construction.